migueldeicaza/MonoTouch.Dialog/README.markdown

 MonoTouch.Dialog
 ================

-MonoTouch.Dialog is a foundation to create dialog boxes without having to write dozens of delegates and controllers for a user interface.
+MonoTouch.Dialog is a foundation to create dialog boxes and show table-based information without having to write dozens of delegates and controllers for the user interface.
 Currently this supports creating Dialogs based on navigation controllers that support:

   * On/Off controls
   * Slider (floats)
-  * String informational rendering.
+  * String informational rendering
   * Text Entry
   * Password Entry
   * Jump to HTML page
-  * Radio elements.
+  * Radio elements
-  * Dates, Times and Dates+Times.
+  * Dates, Times and Dates+Times
+  * Arbitary UIViews
+  * Pull-to-refresh functionality.

 Miguel (miguel@gnome.org)